james-millner/jamesmillner.dev/content/projects/4-KotlinFitConverter/index.md

   * JSON
   * Protobuf
 * Spring-like conversion interface and a generic service.
 Allowing its users to create their own set of Converters for doing their own FIT conversion.
-* Github action workflow for tests.
+* GitHub action workflow for tests.
 The repository also includes Jacoco for test coverage reports and Maven for publishing to local / Github Packages.
 * Dokka generated docs

 ![Docs Home](dokka-docs-home.png "Dokka Home Page")

 ![Example](dokka-docs-dataclass.png "Example data class documentation")

-It's a small library based project that I aim to continue to add to.
-It's currenting running a SemVer versioning strategy.

-Tech wise:
+Technology Used:

 * Gradle Library Project
 * Garmin FIT SDK
+  * Version: 21.115.00
 * KotlinX Serialization
 * Automated workflow to build / publish new versions
 * Dokka documentation